ammnt/nginx/README.md

 # Note:

-Feel free to <a href="https://github.com/ammnt/nginx/issues/new">contact me</a> with more security improvements🙋
+Feel free to <a href="https://github.com/ammnt/nginx/issues/new">contact me</a> with more improvements🙋